Andorra at the 2018 Winter Paralympics

 Andorra sent competitors to the 2018 Winter Paralympics in Pyeongchang, South Korea.
-They will compete in para-alpine skiing.
+They competed in para-alpine skiing.
 The country first went to the Winter Paralympics in 2002.
-When they arrive in Pyeongchang, they will be competing in their fifth Winter Paralympics.
+When they arrived in Pyeongchang, they competed in their fifth Winter Paralympics.

 Team

-The International Paralympic Committee confirmed that Andorra will compete at the 2018 Winter Paralympics.
+The International Paralympic Committee confirmed that Andorra would compete at the 2018 Winter Paralympics.

-The table below contains the list of members of people (called "Team Andorra") that will be participating in the 2018 Games.
+The table below contains the list of members of people (called "Team Andorra") that participated in the 2018 Games.